vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 The cause of the appearance in this restricted form of the supreme soul is given by Śankara as the effect of ignorance, and with him that explanation ends the matter, since it is impossible to go further than this.
 In the Upanisads, apart from the many creation legends which yield no philosophic result, the actual nature of the problem is rarely expressed and very slightly explained.
 The view of the PraŚna 4 is that breath is born from the self, and it is likened to the shadow on a man.
 Unhappily the rest of its explanation is obscure if rendered according to grammar, it distinctly says that the position is involuntary (manokṛta) on the part of the self: the version of Sāyaṇa, which is defiant of grammar, takes it that the result is produced by the previous acts of the will of the man in question; it is possible that we must amend so as merely to say that the mind attaches itself to the breath, but this suggestion of Böhtlingk's 5 is doubtful, and the best plan seems to be

-1 Cf. A. Guha, Jivätman in the Brahma-
+1 Cf. A. Guha, Jivātman in the Brahma-

 Sutras (Calcutta, 1921).